 The espresso machine and grinder

-The job of the espresso machine is to heat the water to the required temperature, maintain that temperature as consistently as possible, and to force the water through the grinds at pressures of up to about 9 bar.
+The job of the espresso machine is to heat the water to the required temperature, maintain that temperature as consistently as possible, and to force the water through the grinds at pressures of around 9 bar.

 The job of the grinder is to grind your coffee beans into smaller pieces (grinds), which are as uniform and consistently sized as possible.
 As a rule of thumb, the better designed and built the grinder, the better it is able to do this.